shreyasingh12/AssignmentSolution/README.md

 we can  infer from the Capacity Strategy Algorithm, which is used for planning capacity of products and services [majorly used in  Marketing].
 Basically we use this algorithm to determine the capacity or the rate of production of products.

-Now the similar conditions arises:-
+<br />Now the similar conditions arises:-
   <br /> Idle condition(Underflow) - When the customers are not buying the available stock in the market.
   <br /> Overflow - When the customer demand of the product is higher than the stock present in the market.

-The capacity decisions:-
+<br />The capacity decisions:-
     <br />1.Impact the ability of the organization to meet the future demands.
     <br />2.Going to affect the operating cost.
     <br />3.Are a major determinant of initial cost.